More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 The Diocese of Joliet also responded to the attorney general's report, saying in a statement that the investigation doesn't distinguish between diocese and that they have received "no formal or informal indication from the Attorney General that we failed to adequately investigate any allegation of abuse and/or report it to authorities."

-The Attorney General said in a statement that the investigation isn't finished and that her office has asked the state's diocese for additional information.
+The attorney general said in a statement that the investigation isn't finished and that her office has asked the state's diocese for additional information.

 But some sexual abuse survivors don't think the preliminary investigation goes far enough, according to Susie An reporting for NPR.